Nail Drill

 With 120 grit

-Also suitable for smoothing the skin after working with a scalpel, plane, etc.
+For smoothing the skin after working with scalpel, plane, etc.

 Scope of delivery: